Isopolito/AzureSchedulingService/README.md

 Test:

-***  Don't want jobs to somehow back up and then run all at once and possible spam services.
+***  Don't want jobs to somehow back up and then run all at once and possibly spam consuming services.
 How to implement some sort of throttlig or mechanism to handle this?

 1. What happens if scheduler is stopped then started again after a period of time?
 Should all the unrun jobs be executed at once or should there be a flag in the message says: "Don't run if execution time is > x minutes in the past"